Frank Egharevba

-Frank Egharevba (born 15 December 1985) is a Nigerian former professional footballer who played as a striker.
+Frank Egharevba (born 15 December 1985) is a Nigerian former professional footballer who played as a forward.

 Career

-After playing in the youth team of SK Rapid Wien until 2003 he moved in summer that year to Ukraine and played for one year with reserves squad of FC Karpaty Lviv.
+After playing in the youth team of Rapid Wien until 2003.he moved in summer that year to Ukraine and played for one year with reserves squad of Karpaty Lviv.

 It was in summer 2004 that Egharevba begin his senior career by signing with Polish club Tomasovia Tomaszów Lubelski where he will stay until summer 2006.
-During this period he was loaned twice to other stronger Polish clubs, first in the second half of the 2004-05 season to Widzew Łódź and second time in the second half of the 2005-06 to Śląsk Wrocław.
+During this period he was loaned twice to other stronger Polish clubs, first in the second half of the 2004–05 season to Widzew Łódź and second time in the second half of the 2005–06 to Śląsk Wrocław.
 After the contract expired in summer 2006, he moved to Switzerland and signed with FC Naters where he will have a major role in the club by scoring 15 goals in 26 league matches.
 After that season Austrian club SK Schwadorf 1936 signed him in summer 2007, where 9 goals in 24 league matches called the attention of VfB Admira Wacker Mödling to sign him in the next summer.
-Not having much chances to play with Admira, he will return to Schwadorf as a loaned player for the second half of the 2008-09 season where he will return to the good exhibitions by scoring 7 goals in 14 league matches.
-At the end of the season Egharevba received an offer from Serbian SuperLiga club FK Javor Ivanjica where he will play 13 league matches scoring once but, probably because of the introduction of foreign players limit by the federation and the fact that the club already had a number of African and South American players made him being dropt from the chart for the second half of the season.
-In summer 2010 he returned to Austria this time signing with SC Austria Lustenau playing in the Erste Liga.
+Not having much chances to play with Admira, he will return to Schwadorf as a loaned player for the second half of the 2008–09 season where he will return to the good exhibitions by scoring 7 goals in 14 league matches.
+At the end of the season Egharevba received an offer from Serbian SuperLiga club Javor Ivanjica where he will play 13 league matches scoring once but, probably because of the introduction of foreign players limit by the federation and the fact that the club already had a number of African and South American players made him being dropt from the chart for the second half of the season.
+In summer 2010 he returned to Austria this time signing with Austria Lustenau playing in the Erste Liga.
 In summer 2011 he moved back to FC Naters playing in the Swiss 1.
 Liga and scored 13 goals in 23 games.
 In summer 2012 he moved to same level Swiss club FC Solothurn.